 D – Difference, we celebrate the uniqueness of each individual

 E – Excellence in all we do.

-Our Mission is to create a love of learning
+Our ethos is to create a love of learning

-Our mission is for our school to be viewed as making excellent provision for all its community, knowing and celebrating the strengths of all individuals and having high aspirations for everyone.
+It is our aim for our school to be viewed as making excellent provision for all its community, knowing and celebrating the strengths of all individuals and having high aspirations for everyone.
 We aspire to a culture of successful high quality outcomes within a supportive, stress-free environment as well as being progressive and outward facing in terms of the curriculum and the wide ranging opportunities that the school offers.